RazBiz/Cyclistic_Bike_Share_Analysis/BikeShareAnalysis.md

     ## #   end_station_name <chr>, end_station_id <chr>, start_lat <dbl>,
     ## #   start_lng <dbl>, end_lat <dbl>, end_lng <dbl>, member_casual <chr>

-Remove duplicates of ride_id to ensure each ride is unique.
+ride_id is an unique field, therefore duplicates need to be removed if there are any available.
+The *distinct* function can be used to perform this task.

 ``` r
 NoDupMergedData <- MergedData %>%
 distinct(ride_id, .keep_all = TRUE)
 ```

-create a new column for ride duration as ride_duration by subtracting started_at from ended_at column.
-This creates a column with ride duration in seconds.
+Create a new field for ride duration as ride_duration by subtracting started_at from ended_at field.
+This creates a field with ride duration in seconds.

 ``` r
 NoDupMergedData <- mutate(NoDupMergedData, ride_duration=ended_at-started_at)
 ```

-create a column for ride duration in minutes and make the type as double.
+create a new field for ride duration in minutes and make the type as double using *as.double* and *difftime*.

 ``` r
 NoDupMergedData$ride_duration_minutes <- (as.double(difftime(NoDupMergedData$ended_at, NoDupMergedData$started_at))) /60
 ```

-Create a new column for day of the week as day_of_week by extracting the day from started_at column
+Create new fields for started hour as started_hour, day of the week as day_of_week, and month as month by using *month.name*, *weekdays*, and *hour* functions on the started_at field.

 ``` r
 NoDupMergedData <- NoDupMergedData %>%